Sri Ramayana Darshanam: The fire-ordeal episode

 The 'Agni-pravesha' (The fire-ordeal) episode illustrates the above statement.
 At Sita's command, Lakshmana makes a pyre for her and Sita mounts it.
 It is at this point that Kuvempu makes a startling deviation from Valmiki.
 The moment Sita has offered herself as supreme oblation to Agni, Rama too rushes after her, and enters the blazing flames, much to the shock of all earthly spectators.
 In a moment, however, Rama comes out of the fire holding Sita's palm in his right hand, and the spectators get a glimpse of their divinity.
 By this sensational innovation Kuvempu has proclaimed the great principle of the supremacy of the law, and the equality of all before the law, not excepting the law-giver himself.
 What is more, if this 'Agni-pravesha' is intended to reveal to all the world the truth of Sita's chastity, it is also intended to reveal Rama's fidelity and love for Sita.

-About the epic

-It is a single integral, ecstatic symphony in 22284 lines, running into 877 pages in print.
-The poet was 32 when he began and 41 when he completed this epic.
-Every line is chiseled to attain an incremental harmony, hardly to be met with in his lyrics.
-It converts every situation into a wonderful aural structure which perfectly echoes the germ motif.
-It is not a series of cantata but a single orchestral piece.
-Every line is a variation of the relevant thematic rhythm.
-Sri Ramayana Darshanam is dedicated with deep reverence and respect to his mentor Sri TS Venkannaiah (the first Kannada professor in Karnataka (Mysore University).